Palace: Belgium

-The Gruuthusemuseum is a museum of applied arts in Bruges, located in the medieval Gruuthuse, the Palace of Louis de Gruuthuse.
+The Gruuthusemuseum is a museum of applied arts in Bruges, located in the late medieval Gruuthuse, the Palace of Louis de Gruuthuse.
 The collection ranges from the 15th to the 19th century.

-Presumably in the 13th century, a rich family from Bruges received the monopoly to levy taxes on gruit, and built a storage for it.
-The building was changed in the early fifteenth century by Jan IV van der Aa to a luxury house for his family, which subsequently changes its name to "Van Gruuthuse" ("From the Gruit house").
-His son Louis de Gruuthuse adds a second wing to the house, and in 1472 a chapel.
-This connects the house to the adjacent Church of Our Lady, Bruges.
+Presumably in the 13th century, a rich family from Bruges received the monopoly to levy taxes on gruit, and built storage for it.
+The building was changed in the early fifteenth century by Jan IV van der Aa to a luxury house for his family, which subsequently changed its name to "Van Gruuthuse" ("From the Gruit house").
+His son Louis de Gruuthuse added a second wing to the house, and in 1472 a "chapel".
+This is in a bridge which connects the house to the adjacent Church of Our Lady, Bruges, so that members of the household could see the high altar from wide windows in the room.
+However the building was very heavily restored in the 19th century.

-The city of Mechelen houses several palaces intra muros:
+The city of Mechelen houses several palaces: